Top 25 Coding Errors Leading to Software Vulnerabilities

 When in the SDLC Do Most Coding Errors Happen?

 In the course of our analysis of the MITRE and OWASP weaknesses lists, we discovered an interesting fact.
-Certain computing concept areas are more prone to various types of software vulnerabilities.
+Certain computing concept areas seem to be more prone to various types of software vulnerabilities than the other.
 This is due to a higher amount and frequency of potentially dangerous and often exploited faults.
-The pie-chart below represents the percentage of computer system aspects most likely to have vulnerabilities in terms of cyber security.

 The Most Vulnerable Programming Perspectives Revealed

-The same is true of its close allies Out-of-bounds Read and Out-of-bounds Write.
-These failures happen when the memory buffer is set to receive more data than its capacity permits.
+The buffer overflow failures happen when the memory buffer is set to receive more data than its capacity permits.
 Then, in the course of program execution, the data are written outside of the memory block.
 As a result, read or write operations can be conducted from a location outside the buffer limits.
 Due to buffer overflow, an unauthorized user can exploit this security vulnerability fairly easily.
 They can execute malicious code, read sensitive data, or change the control flow in the program.

 - cross-site scripting